gene-git/blog/dual-root.rst

 a mailing list discussion that touches on this.

-The best way to do things, in my view, is to use RAID for dynamic data such as mail or databases and use dual root for the more stable things like <esp>, /bootm, /usr etc.
+The best way to do things, in my view, is to use RAID for dynamic data such as mail or databases or pretty much anything in /var.
+And use dual root for the more stable things like <esp>, /boot, /usr etc.

+**Todo**:
+Create Inotify based sync tool to improve on the simple sync script discussed below.

 One of the beautiful things about linux is that, more often than not, there is more than one way to do things.
 And here is one way :)